bucky1134/IMDB_PROJECT/README.md

 # IMDB_PROJECT

-This is just for testing purposes for CI/CD implementation of django project and deploying it on heroku server..
+<H3>This is just for testing purposes for CI/CD implementation of django project and deploying it on heroku server..</h3><br>